 Savory: chili powder, curry powder, rosemary, thyme, paprika, cayenne pepper, oregano.

 4. Add some zest to your dish

-Squeeze of lemon or lime juice over a savory dish to brighten and enhance its flavor, no extra salt needed!
+Squeeze a lemon or lime over a savory dish to brighten and enhance its flavor, no extra salt needed!

 Use lemon in place of vinegar in marinades and salad dressings.
 Invest in a zester so you can work the fragrant lemon peel into meat dishes and dessert.
 Mouthwatering Lemon Garlic Chicken Thighs?
 Yass!